bluebirz/bluebirz.github.io/_posts/2025-08-09-try-pre-commit.md

 ## Run it

-Let's say I leave a trailing space in the Python file.
+Let's say I left a trailing space in the Python file and I use the sample configuration from `pre-commit sample-config`.

 When I try to commit it, the error should be shown like this.

 ![precommit fails](../assets/img/tmp/precommit/01-precommit-fails.png){: style="max-width:85%;margin:auto;" }

 > `pre-commit` can only execute on staged files.
-We have to `git add <file>` or it will be skipped.
+We have to `git add <file>` or it may be skipped.
 {: .prompt-warning }

+However, we can run it manually without committing first.
 So the commands are here.

 ```sh
 # stage files